jedick/chem16S/inst/extdata/RefSeq/README.txt

 ## Taxonomy stuff

-8. Edit 'taxid_names.R' so that 'taxdir' points to the directory where the files 'names.dmp' and 'nodes.dmp' are present.
+8. Edit 'taxon_names.R' so that 'taxdir' points to the directory where the files 'names.dmp' and 'nodes.dmp' are present.
 These files can be downloaded from https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz

     File info on server (accessed on 2021-05-21): taxdump.tar.gz            2021-05-21 21:27   53M

-9. Source 'taxid_names.R' to generate the file 'taxid_names.csv' [8 hours]
+9. Source 'taxon_names.R' to generate the file 'taxon_names.csv' [8 hours]